tips for adding a new pet to your family

 Adding a tumbling kitten or playful pup to your furry family can be exciting and fun.
 If you already have a pet, it can also be stressful!
 Here are our best tips for making it a smooth transition for everyone involved.

-Before you bring home a new pet
+Things to do before you bring home a new pet:

-Puppy- and kitten-proof your home
+Puppy and kitten-proof your home

-Separate food and water stations
+Create separate food and water stations

 One cat = 2 litter boxes

 In general, for each household feline you should have two litter boxes to avoid inappropriate eliminations.
 Litterboxes should be wide, low, open and cleaned frequently.

 Calming pheromones in the house can help with the stressful newness.
 Before you whip out the diffuser though, talk to your vet about what essential oils are safe for your pets.

 Things to do the first week you bring home a new pet: